Last Updated July, 2022

 Sultaniye Hot Springs Between Marmaris & Dalaman

 To the east of Marmaris and to the west of Dalaman, there is a small village Sultaniye on the shore of the lake Köyceğiz.
-Its mud and mineral radon baths (with water temperature from 25 to 43C) treat a number of diseases.
+Its mud and mineral radon baths (with water temperatures from 25 to 43C) treat a number of diseases.

 In addition to radon, the water contains a lot of sulfur (this is why it has a specific smell) and calcium chloride.
 Therefore, the resort successfully treats the musculoskeletal system and carries out anti-aging procedures.
 There are also healing muds near the spring that are used for therapeutic massages and body wraps.